 Assess your current (and potential future) income, your expenses, and your savings to gauge how much you can sensibly spend, then set a budget and stick to it.

-The average total carat weight for an engagement ring in the United States is 1.08 carats.
-While the range of 1.0 to 1.9 carats is by far the most popular, there are noticeable peaks at the 0.70 – 0.79 range, the 0.90 – 0.99 range and the 1.50 – 1.59 range.
-For more detailed information, click here.
+The average total carat weight for a ring in the United States is 1.08 carats.
+While the range of 1.0 to 1.9 carats is by far the most popular, there are noticeable peaks at the 0.70 – 0.79 range, the 0.90 – 0.99 range, and the 1.50 – 1.59 range.
+Check out our blog for more detailed information on carat weight.

-The consensus is that the best time to purchase an engagement ring is approximately 2-3 months before your scheduled proposal date.
+The consensus is that the best time to purchase a ring is approximately 2-3 months before your scheduled proposal date.
 This allows you ample time to prepare for your special day and ensure that everything goes as smoothly as possible.

 Many people do not get their partner’s ring size right the first time around.
 That’s why Ritani offers one free ring resizing within the first year of purchase.
 To learn more, contact customer service at 1-888-9RITANI.
 We’ll take care of the rest.

 Many companies allow customers to finance engagement rings to afford greater flexibility throughout the payment process.
-Ritani has financing options that includes zero interest for 12 months.
+Ritani has financing options that include zero interest for 12 months.